geomarker-io/addNlcdData/README.md

 status](https://github.com/geomarker-io/addNlcdData/workflows/R-CMD-check/badge.svg)](https://github.com/geomarker-io/addNlcdData/actions)
 <!-- badges: end -->

-The goal of addNlcdData is to add NLCD weather varaibles to your data based on nlcd\_cell (an identifier for a 30 x 30 m NLCD grid cell) and year (2001, 2006, 2011, or 2016).
+The goal of addNlcdData is to add varaibles from the [National Landcover Database](https://www.mrlc.gov/) to your data based on nlcd\_cell (an identifier for a 30 x 30 m NLCD grid cell) and year (2001, 2006, 2011, or 2016).

 ## Installation